deckhouse/deckhouse/docs/documentation/pages/DECKHOUSE-FAQ.md

 * `Docker Bearer Token Realm` must be enabled (*Administration* -> *Security* -> *Realms*).
 * Docker **proxy** repository must be pre-created (*Administration* -> *Repository* -> *Repositories*):
   * `Allow anonymous docker pull` must be enabled.
-This option enable Bearer token authentication to work.
-Note, however, that anonymous access [won't work](https://help.sonatype.com/en/docker-authentication.html#unauthenticated-access-to-docker-repositories) unless it is explicitly enabled in *Administration* -> *Security* -> *Anonymous Access* and the `anonymous` user has been granted access rights to the created repository.
+This option enables Bearer token authentication to work.
+Note that anonymous access [won't work](https://help.sonatype.com/en/docker-authentication.html#unauthenticated-access-to-docker-repositories) unless explicitly enabled in *Administration* -> *Security* -> *Anonymous Access*, and the `anonymous` user is not granted access rights to the created repository.
   * `Maximum metadata age` for the created repository must be set to `0`.
 * Access control must be configured as follows:
   * The **Nexus** role must be created (*Administration* -> *Security* -> *Roles*) with the folowing permissions: